BISHOP PAVILION & BRIDGE PLAYING FIELD

 Conditions of hire / use

 Field event guidelines

 The Bishop Pavilion and Bridge playing field are a hub for village activities.
-A range a clubs and user groups use the facilities for activities such as: senior and junior cricket, football, pilates, preschool, horticultural society, WI, Bridge Club, Parish Council etc.
+A range a clubs and user groups use the facilities for activities such as: cricket, football, art, pilates, preschool, horticultural society, bridge club, parish council etc.

 Major events are held at the facilities including the annual Carnival events as well as Horticultural show.

 The Pavilion is located in Grindleford, on the Bridge Playing Fields adjacent to Grindleford Bridge on the River Derwent.
 The main room of the Pavilion serves as a community room and as sports changing rooms plus a club room.